subalterngames/talmudifier-rs/doc/README_rs.md

 Given three paragraphs of markdown text, Talmudifier will generate a .pdf file using XeTeX (via Rust's tectonic crate).
 You can also include a title, basic styling (bold, italic, etc.) and marginalia.

 This is a Rust port of my Talmudifier Python module.
+It's faster now.

 ```rust